A weekly blog by RJ Grey's principal Andrew Shen

 Class field trips are on Wednesday- rain or shine!
 The forecast right now for Tuesday doesn’t look great, and it’s suggesting that there may be a bit of rain during the day.
 7th graders will be heading to Kimball’s and 8th graders are heading to Canobie Lake - all students will be back in time for the regular 2:36pm dismissal and bus pick up.
 Parents are also welcome to come and pick up their children.

-Library will not be open after school this week.
+The Library will not be open after school this week.
 As a side note, we only have a few more library books to collect, which is great.
 Thank you to the students and families for remembering to return borrowed items.

 Students who ordered yearbooks will be receiving them on Wednesday (the last day) before the Closing Assembly.
 There are a limited number of additional yearbooks that are currently on sale for $37.
 Those who are interested in purchasing a yearbook should connect with Mr. Lewis.
 Many thanks to Mr. Lewis and the Yearbook Club crew for their hard work and efforts this year.

-last day of school is Wednesday and it is a half-day.
+The last day of school is Wednesday and it is a half-day.
 Our closing activity is an all-school assembly (students and staff only) that will take place in the High School auditorium.
 Students will be dismissed at the end of the event, and can get on buses right outside the high school (at 11:06am).
 Parents planning to pick their children up can still park in the Junior High parking lot.

 Report cards will be e-mailed to families by early July.
 If you haven’t seen anything in the mail by mid-July, send me an email and we can get you another copy.

-are a family with a student joining us next year from the elementary schools), you’ll receive our summer communication in early August via email.
+Families of current 7th grade students who are returning to RJ Grey next year (or if you are a family with a student joining us next year from the elementary schools), you’ll receive our summer communication in early August via email.
 If you are a current 7th grade family who is not planning to return to RJ Grey next year (moving, attending a private school, etc.), we would appreciate hearing from you, as that information will assist us with our scheduling work this summer.

 Because this is the final edition of Grey Matters for the year my intention is to continue the tradition of ending with some words and thoughts that I put together a few years ago and have included at the conclusion of each year.
 While I always feel a bit of regret that my closing remarks aren’t entirely original and unique to each year, I am also grateful that the experiences and sentiments that I have expressed each June continue to be applicable with another school year coming to a close.